 Eligible applicants must be open to the public in regular posted hours and have three or fewer paid employees.
 No organization is eligible to receive a grant from the Fund in two consecutive years.

 Applications are adjudicated by representatives of the FBCA, the Reksten family, and the Archives Association of BC (AABC).
-Applications for the 2019 grants are open in April 2019 will be received until 30 June.
-You can find the fund guidelines at the following link (PDF): Terry Reksten Memorial Fund Guidelines_2019
+Applications for the 2020 grants will be received until 30 June.
+You can find the fund guidelines at the following link (PDF): Terry Reksten Memorial Fund Guidelines_2020

 Please email applications to: Info@FriendsBCArchives.ca